-The Town Council of Purcellville (TC)-as the elected body representing and answerable to Purcellville's citizens-will establish the Community Policing Advisory Committee (CPAC) to enhance communication between the TC, the Police Department and Purcellville's residents, businesses and visitors, on all issues related to how Purcellville enforces its laws.
-CPAC will identify and focus on public safety issues and collaborate with community leaders, community organizations, and the full spectrum of stakeholders in nurturing the health of the community, as well as crafting solutions to multi-faceted community concerns.
+The Town Council of Purcellville (TC)-as the elected body representing and answerable to Purcellville's citizens-will establish the Community Policing Advisory Committee (CPAC) to enhance communication between the TC, the Police Department and Purcellville's residents, businesses and visitors, on all issues related to how Purcellville enforces its lawspublic safety.
+CPAC will identify and focus on public safety issues and collaborate with community leaders, community organizations, and the full spectrum of stakeholders in nurturing the health supporting the public safety of the community and enhancing public trust in law enforcement, as well as crafting solutions to multi-faceted community concerns.

-CPAC will provide insights and recommendations to the TC and Chief of Police to better foster community engagement and alignment on issues and opportunities.
+CPAC will provide insights and recommendations related to public safety and public trust in law enforcement to the TC and Chief of Police to better foster community engagement and alignment on issues and opportunities.

-Mission
+Mission Purpose